wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

  - Scenario 3: Azure region outage

 >[!Note]
-> To learn more about how to protect individual components of Azure Virtual Desktop, see the "Learn more" section in the "Summary" unit of this module.
+> To learn more about how to protect individual components of Azure Virtual Desktop, see the "Learn more" section in this module's Summary unit.

 ## Scenario 1: Local corruption of data, metadata, or resources